renpy/renpy/sphinx/source/screens.rst

     If present, this should be a string giving the variant of screen to be defined.
 See :ref:`screen-variants`.

+`style_group`
+    A string that's used to provide a prefix for the style for the children of this screen, as :ref:`described below <style-group>`.

 ::

    screen hello_world():